 See Cappadocia from above in a hot air balloon

 It goes without staying that this is an absolute bucket list experience in Cappadocia for any visitor.
 In fact, for many tourists, a hot air balloon ride is the sole reason travellers visit Cappadocia.
-I found it to be an pretty incredible experience and we found our pilot to be very adept in flying a hot air balloon, he will took us so high above the whole region and then right down into the valleys, almost within touching distance of the fairy chimneys.
+I found it to be an pretty incredible experience.
+We found our pilot to be very adept in flying a hot air balloon – he took us so high above the whole region and then right down into the valleys, almost within touching distance of the fairy chimneys.

 We enjoyed a hot air balloon ride above Cappadocia with a company called Kapadokya Balloons.
 Their service was faultless and experience was magical.
 We even enjoyed a champagne toast after the hot air balloon ride!